viniciuslalli/parking-spot-controll/README.md

-# REST API Parking Spot Controll
+# API Parking Spot Controll

 This is a simple application named as parking-spot-controll to solidify a few concepts about springboot framework.